 Maintaining Your HVAC To Avoid Water Damage Repairs

-Jun 30, 2021
+June 30, 2021

 The next few weeks in Layton are going to be hot ones.
 That means our AC units are going to be working hard and running most of the day (and night) to keep our homes at a comfortable temperature.
 To keep our houses cool, air conditioners use a cold evaporator coil.
 When warm air comes in contact with this coil, moisture is removed from the air.
 That moisture collected by the evaporator coil is sent outside of your home, allowing air to cool inside the unit that it then pushes back out into your home.
 This moisture will build-up inside your HVAC system, and can cause major water damage inside your home.
 Some common causes of water leaks from cooling systems are a clogged drain, frozen evaporator coils, and pipes that are not connected properly.
-So, how can you ensure that your HVAC system will keep your house cool without leaving your home in need of water damage repair?
+So, how can you ensure that your HVAC system will keep your house cool without leaving your home in need of water damage repair in Layton?
 Here are just a few tips you can follow to prevent water damage repairs from your AC unit.

 Water Damage Repairs In Layton